 - PLEASE be courteous to your fellow students and your faculty, and do not engage in side conversations.
 Even what you might think are hushed whispers in the back row can be heard all the way up front and are disruptive to the attention of your classmates who are interested in getting a good grade in the class. - All electronic modes of communication must be turned "off" or be in silent mode & stowed away, except when being used for class activities. - No personal listening devices will be allowed. - No reading of material not germane to the class activity during class time will be allowed. - No working on materials for other classes, reading newspapers, doing crosswords or other games, etc., will be allowed. - This semester we will have a number of small-group in-class projects.
 We expect everyone to help move tables and chairs when necessary for a particular project, and to help restore the tables and chairs to the "neutral" position when we are done.
-Many hands make light work! - Finally, please do not leave any debris behind: pick up all food/beverage containers, papers, newspapers, etc. near your seat and on your desk when you leave and dispose of them properly
+Many hands make light work! - Finally, please do not leave any debris behind: pick up all food/beverage containers, papers, newspapers, etc. near your seat and on your desk when you leave and dispose of them properly most situations, including classrooms.
+However, the University also reminds us that masks are a significant defense against the spread of COVID-19 and other respiratory viruses (including the cold and flu).

-Given the nature of the course and program, participation in colloquium meetings is MANDATORY.
+Given the nature of the course and program, participation in colloquium meetings is

+MANDATORY.
 It is up to you to make certain that your presence has been recorded for every class.
+Mask Policy: The University's policy is that masks will no longer be required while indoors in